ReMaNdEd42/ExtBTree/README.md

 - **Reliability and Resilience**: Ensures safe data storage with protection against failures and data loss.

 **ExtBTree** is ideal for applications requiring highly efficient management of large data volumes, such as databases, file systems, and analytical systems.

+## Warning

+**Please Note:** The current version of the presented project is outdated and contains numerous shortcomings.
+It lacks significant functionality that could be critical for real-world applications.
+It is recommended to use this code solely as a demonstration of concept or as a sample implementation.
+Feel free to contact me for further inquiries.